deeppavlov/intent_classifier/README.md

 For example, if `config.json` contains `"model_path": "./cnn_model"`,
 then configuration parameters for the trained model will be saved to `./cnn_model/cnn_model_opt.json` and weights of the model will be saved to `./cnn_model/cnn_model.h5`.

+- Parameter `model_from_saved` means whether to load pre-trained model

 - Parameter `lear_metrics` is a string that can include either metrics from `keras.metrics` or custom metrics from the file `metrics.py` (for example, `fmeasure`).